-When I worked as an executive recruiter I was always receiving Linkedin messages from hopeful candidates looking for career advice or jobs.
-Of course, I wanted to help everyone that came my way but being 1 person, receiving hundreds of emails a week from job search hopefuls, this just wasn’t possible.
+When I worked as an executive recruiter I was always receiving LinkedIn messages from hopeful candidates looking for career advice or jobs.
+Of course, I wanted to help everyone that came my way but being one person, receiving hundreds of emails a week from job search hopefuls, this just wasn’t possible.
 I had to decide how to best use my time and which potential candidates to engage and/or help.
 Most recruiters and hiring managers view candidate engagement in this same way.
 Time is limited and candidates are plentiful.
 Therefore, the hiring decision-makers must be selective in with whom they engage to network.
 If a candidate messaged me and that message included typos, my decision was easy.
 This candidate was not someone who took their career seriously and therefore not someone with whom I would engage.

 Are Typos Killing Your Career Prospects?